 When most people think of ADV motorcycles, they think of weekend warriors hitting the dirt or gravel trails.
 While this is one popular use for these adventure bikes, there’s another interesting application: using them as commuter machines.
 In this blog post, we’ll take a look at the on-road worthiness of ADV motorcycles and see how they stack up against traditional street bikes when it comes to commuting.

-ADV motorcycles have off-road riding features that also make them a solid choice as a commuter bike.
+ADV motorcycles have off-road riding features, making them a solid choice as commuter bikes.
 Their more upright riding position is ideal for improved visibility in traffic.
 Plus, features such as handguards and engine crash bars provide peace of mind and protection in the event of a spill.

 This post may contain Affiliate Links.
 Please see our Privacy & Disclosure Policy for more details.

 I ride my BMW R1200 GS almost every day, both for off-road fun and to commute to work during the week.
 Let’s take a closer look at the benefits and challenges of commuting on an adventure bike, based on my experience.

 Benefits of using an adventure bike for daily commuting